Janette has lived her whole life in Essex. She joined EAST in 2003 and is currently the group's secretary, web designer and web manager.

 "The Tragic Tale of Margaret Larney" - a talk about the true story of one woman who left two children at the Foundling Hospital in 1758, whilst awaiting execution at Newgate Jail.
 The story is mainly historical but does include some textile inspirations that relate to Margaret Larney and her life.

 "Fashioning the Foundlings" - how the children of the Foundling Hospital were educated during the eighteenth century - reading, writing, stitching, darning.
 All was considered suitable education for a typical foundling child turning him or her into a 'useful citizen'.
-This talk is based on my degree dissertation research.
+This talk is based on my master's degree dissertation research, a copy of which is available on line from the School of Advanced Studies website - click here.

 Beginners beadwork - off loom beadweaving and/or bead embroidery